ciromattia/kcc/README.md

         Added generic CSS file
         Optimized archive extraction for zip/rar files (#40)
   - 2.9: Added support for generating a plain CBZ (skipping all the EPUB/Mobi generation) (#45)
         Prevent output file overwriting the source one: if a duplicate name is detected, append _kcc to the name
+        Added GIF, TIFF and BMP to supported formats (#42)

 ## COPYRIGHT